opea-project/docs/getting-started/README.md

 5. Next, create a new key pair, give it a name or select one from the existing key pairs.

 6. Under Network settings select an existing security group.
-If there is none, create a new one allowing SSH, HTTP and HTTPS traffic .
+If there is none, create a new one allowing SSH,  and HTTP traffic .

 7. Configure the storage to 100 GiB and click `Launch Instance`.